syntax-tree/unist-util-parents/readme.md

 *   `node` — link to the original node

 None of these properties are enumerable, and the original tree is *not changed*.
-This means you can `JSON.stringify` the wrapped tree and it is just the same.
+This means you can `JSON.stringify` the wrapped tree and it’s the same.

 `wrapped.children` returns array of wrapped child nodes, so that any recursive algorithm will work on a wrapped tree just as well.